 Some are guilty of making baptism stand head and shoulders above the other parts of conversion.
 While the New Testament is clear that baptism is the point at which sins are forgiven and one is saved, baptism is not more important than the other parts of conversion.
 When baptism is overemphasized, other parts of the conversion process like belief and repentance are neglected.
 Repentance is just as important as baptism when it comes to one’s salvation (Acts 3:19, 17:30).

 Jesus said if we do not repent we will perish (Lk.
 13:3).
-Likewise, if we are plunged in water but do not believe, we only are wasting our time.
+Likewise, if we are immersed in water but do not believe, we only are wasting our time.
 Belief is equally important and is what motivates us to be baptized (Heb.
 11:6).
 We need to let people know baptism is important, but it is untrue if we make it more important than the other aspects of conversion.

 5. Christians Are “Dipped and Done”